Marina Zolotova

-Marina Zolotova (Марына Васільеўна Золатава) is a Belarusian journalist, chief editor of Tut. by media outlet since 2004.
+Marina Zolotova (Марына Васільеўна Золатава) is a Belarusian journalist, chief editor of Tut.by media outlet since 2004.
 In 2021, she was arrested under charges of large-scale tax evasion; later, political charges were added to her case.
 She is considered a political prisoner by the European Union, the United States of America, and numerous human rights defenders.
 On March 17, 2023, she was sentenced to 12 years in prison.
+She was released and exiled to Ukraine on 13 December 2025.

 Biography

 Early years and family

 Zolotova was born in Minsk in 1977.
 She graduated from the BSU Philology department.
 Zolotova speaks Bulgarian.
 She worked at the Institute of Science Research, then at the BelaPAN agency.

-Tut. by
+Tut.by

-In the Summer of 2004, Zolotova started working at Tut. by.
-Very soon, she became the chief editor of the outlet.
-Under Zolotova Tut. by launched its news block and gradually opened other departments, dedicated to sports, culture, fashion, etc. While in 2004 the site had only 6000 unique visitors per day, by 2020 it had grown into the biggest Belarusian Internet media with more than 50 journalists on staff and a daily audience of more than 600,000.
+In the summer of 2004, Zolotova started working at Tut.by, and soon became the chief editor of the outlet.
+Under Zolotova Tut.by launched its news block and gradually opened other departments, dedicated to sports, culture, fashion, etc. While in 2004 the site had only 6000 unique visitors per day, by 2020 it had grown into the biggest Belarusian Internet media with more than 50 journalists on staff and a daily audience of more than 600,000.